 Spring & Easter Market at Vörösmarty Square

-The Budapest Spring Fair organized around Easter, 30.
-March and 30.
-April in 2018. at Vörösmarty Square follows the tradition and success of the popular Christmas Fair.
+The Budapest Spring Fair organized at Vörösmarty Square around Easter each year follows the tradition and success of the popular Christmas Fair.

 The historic plaza turns into a lovely spring garden for the month-long festival offering a rich variety of cultural programs: